-- Participation in academic or clinical endeavors at Noorda-COM or its affiliated institutions while under the influence of alcohol, non-prescribed controlled substances, or illicit drugs. - Unlawful use, possession or distribution of illegal drugs, non-prescribed controlled substances or alcohol at any time - Being under the influence of illegal drugs at any time, whether they are on or off College-owned or controlled property. - Possession or use of cannabis.
+- Participation in academic or clinical endeavors at Noorda-COM or its affiliated institutions while under the influenceof alcohol, non-prescribed controlled substances, or illicit drugs. - Unlawful use, possession or distribution of illegal drugs, non-prescribed controlled substances or alcohol at any time. - Being under the influence of illegal drugs at any time, whether they are on or off College-owned or controlled property. - Possession or use of cannabis.
 Although cannabis may be legal under some state laws, the possession or use of cannabis is a violation of federal law (with or without a prescription).
-The possession or use of cannabis shall be deemed a violation of federal law, and students are subject to immediate dismissal. - Sale, use, possession or storage of alcoholic beverages is strictly prohibited on Noorda-COM property and affiliated institutions.
+The possession or use of cannabis shall be deemed a violation of federal law, and students are subject to immediate dismissal.